CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 #### Task 4: Create an Azure AD application for the STONITH device

-1. In the Azure portal, navigate to the Azure Active Directory blade.
+1. In the Azure portal, navigate to the Microsoft Entra blade.

-1. From the Azure Active Directory blade, navigate to the **App registrations** blade and then click **+ New registration**:
+1. From the Microsoft Entra blade, navigate to the **App registrations** blade and then click **+ New registration**:

     ![](../images/az120-4ab-30.png)